githubuser-user-ai/ACSI2STM-Quick-Start-Guide/README.md

 ### 3B ACSI mode - Using microSD card ACSI mode

-Use a ready-made ACSI disk image.
-If you have a bootable hard disk image, the following sections will describe how to use it.
+Use a ready-made ACSI disk image If you have a bootable hard disk image, the following sections will describe how to use it.

-These hard disk images are the same using by the HATARI emulator on PC and similar to the one used by UltraSatan.
-They are also hard dick images preloaded with games and application available on the internet you can use the same way.
-For copyright reasons, I only supply empty, ready to use images on this page.
-​
-#### 3B.1 - Transferring a disk image to a raw SD card
+#### 3B.1 - Transfering a disk image to a raw SD card

 Using a raw SD card is a bit faster than copying the image file.

-To transfer images to the disk, you can use Raspberry Pi Imager:
+To transfer images to the disk, you can use [Raspberry Pi Imager](https://www.raspberrypi.com/software/) :

 * Open Raspberry Pi Imager.
 * Click Choose Os under Operating System.
 * Select Use custom in the list.